Blog, Page 11

 Color preservation during washing

-If you want to keep your clothes’ colors vibrant and bright, a temperature of 30 degrees is the ideal choice.
-Wash light and dark items separately to avoid color transfer.
+If you want to keep your clothes’ colours vibrant and bright, a temperature of 30 degrees is the ideal choice.
+Wash light and dark items separately to avoid colour transfer.
 Liquid detergents are especially important for washing at low temperatures because they dissolve quickly and do not leave residues on your clothes.

 Preventing Unnecessary Wear